-SJ 500 Social Foundations
+SJ 500 Social Foundations 2 credit hours

 This seminar provides an overview of the program.
 Students identify issues, concepts and the systems that define, influence and shape the world, as well as the values associated with a just world.
 Opportunities to create an internal culture of justice among the candidates are provided.